kakitone/MetaFinisherSC/README.md

 In order to do that, here are the steps.

-1. Run M-Fixer which fix misassemblies with information from reads (input is LR.fasta, LC.fasta ; output is mFixed.fasta).
+1. Run M-Fixer to fix misassemblies with information from reads (input is LR.fasta, LC.fasta ; output is mFixed.fasta).

         python -m srcRefactor.misassemblyFixerLib.mFixer destinedFolder mummerPath